 You may have an AMD script outside your views you wish to make available as a module.

-The best way to accomplish this is by configuring the path to the file using the views.php file in the root of your plugin:
+The best way to accomplish this is by configuring the path to the file using the views section of the elgg-plugin. php file in the root of your plugin: